HONOR. HOMEOSTASIS. HOPE.

 Melanie Lynn Rogers (1966-2010)

-In honor of and dedicated to my mother, Melanie (pictured above in gallery with me), who inspired my career in neuroscience as I set out to discover what condition was affecting her and how I could help.
+In honor of and dedicated to my mother, Melanie, pictured above with me in the gallery, who inspired my career in neuroscience as I sought to understand the condition that affected her and how I might help.
 She instilled within me the knowledge that I can do anything long before she echoed the words of Dr. Seuss (1971), "Unless someone like you cares a whole awful lot, nothing is going to get better.
 It's not."

-I did not know, years ago, that I too was affected, and that everything I learned along the way would help me save my very own life.
-Now that I do, I am grateful for the opportunity to be here, walking with you, living a life of meaning and purpose.
+Years ago, I did not yet know that I, too, was affected, or that everything I would learn along the way would one day help save my own life.
+Now that I do, I am deeply grateful for the opportunity to be here, walking with you, and living a life of meaning and purpose.

-With this second chance at life, I am relentlessly devoted to serving patients like us and families like our own.
-Our suffering is not in vain, and we have a reason to hope for tomorrow.
-Please join our 'ohana so I can share with you why.
-Together, we are powerful beyond measure and full of mana.
-Together, we are making things better for our global 'ohana.
+With this second chance at life, I am unwaveringly devoted to serving patients like us and families like our own.
+Our suffering is not in vain, and there is reason to hope for tomorrow.
+If this resonates with you, please join us.
+Together, networking as one global community, we are powerful beyond measure and make meaningful progress for ourselves and our community.

 Seuss, D. (1971).
 The Lorax.
 Random House